-The largest employer in the area is the Clay Community School Corporation.
+The largest employer in the area is Great Dane, which also operates under the name Great Dane Trailers, and is located in Brazil, Indiana.
+This organization primarily operates in the Truck Trailers business / industry within the Transportation Equipment sector.
+Great Dane employs approximately 900 people at this branch location.
+This organization is engaged in manufacturing activities.
+The second largest employer in the area is the Clay Community School Corporation, which employs approximately 700 people.
+This includes both Certified and Classified staff members.
 The historic Clay City Pottery employs five workers.
 Sunrise Coal employs about 30 miners in the ACE in the Hole Mine in Clay City.
-There is one sawmill that employs an average of 15 workers each and four farm supply/grain dealers that employ a total of 25 workers.
+There is one sawmill that employs an average of 15 workers and four farm supply/grain dealers that employ a total of 25 workers each.
 Ceres Solutions employs about 10 workers.
 There is a small family owned cheese factory within a mile of Clay City, a brick factory, highway garage, an RV Sales site, as well as a campground facility that is rapidly expanding.
-New and expanding businesses include a Casey's General Store, a Community Walk that is A.D.A. compliant, Meat Processing Center, Laundry Mat/Dog Wash, and Winery.
+New and expanding businesses include a Casey's General Store, a community walk that is A.D.A. compliant, meat processing center, laundromat/dog wash, and winery.